pozi/PoziConnectConfig/README.md

 #### Pozi Connect cannot connect to my DSN

-You may need to set up your DSN with a 32bit Windows driver: c:\windows\sysWOW64\odbcad32.exe
+You may need to set up your DSN with a 32bit Windows driver.
+Run the 32bit ODBC setup wizard (instead of the standard DSN wizard in the Control Panel).
+At the Windows Start menu, type in `cmd`, then at the command-line prompt, type or paste in the following, then hit 'Enter':

-This section requires further documentation of the problem and solution.
+`c:\windows\sysWOW64\odbcad32.exe`

+#### I experience an error 'Errno -1073741512'

+Go into your `C:\Windows\System32\` or `C:\Windows\SysWOW64\` folder and see if there is a file called libeay32.dll.
+If so, rename it to libeay32.bak.

+Try running Pozi Connect again.
+If that solves the problem, you may leave the dll file in its renamed state.
+It's possible that other applications may rely on this dll file and could complain, but reverting the file name will resolve that.
+If this situation occurs, contact Groundtruth to discuss a more permanent solution.